 TransUnion (TRU) Shareholder Notice: Contact Robbins LLP for Information About our Investigation of TransUnion

-/EIN News/ -- SAN DIEGO, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Robbins LLP is investigating TransUnion (NYSE: TRU) to determine whether certain TransUnion officers and directors violated securities laws and breached fiduciary duties to shareholders.
-TransUnion is a well-known credit reporting agency, which describes itself as a “leading global information and insights company that makes trust possible between businesses and consumers, working to help people around the world access opportunities that can lead to a higher quality of life.”
+SAN DIEGO, Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Robbins LLP is investigating TransUnion TRU to determine whether certain TransUnion officers and directors violated securities laws and breached fiduciary duties to shareholders.
+TransUnion is a well-known credit reporting agency, which describes itself as a "leading global information and insights company that makes trust possible between businesses and consumers, working to help people around the world access opportunities that can lead to a higher quality of life."

 If you would like more information about our investigation of TransUnion's misconduct, click here.